hedrondantas/apt-manager/README.md

 # apt-manager

-a simple script to manage apt on ubuntu
+a simple script to manage apt on ubuntu using dialog

-# todo

-use dialog